 - Deposit rules are based on when wages are paid, not earned.
 For example, Monthly Schedule Depositors with wages earned in June, but paid in July, deposit August 15.

 - If the due date for a deposit falls on a non-business day, the deposit is considered timely if it is made by the close of the next business day.
 Business days include every calendar day other than Saturdays, Sundays, or legal holidays.
 The term "legal holiday" means any District of Columbia legal holiday.
 Previously, legal holidays included statewide legal holidays.
-The IRS will not assert penalties for FTDs made in 2011 that would be considered timely if statewide legal holidays were taken into account.

 How Are Deposits Made?